PBertinJohannet/Mona/test/gadts/SameReturnTwice.md

     (RI i) -> i,
     (RB b) -> S;
 ```
->>>TypeError : could not generalize the types : Int Something at fileName 13:1 at fileName 13:14
+>>>TypeError : Found no matching substitution for 'a -> 'd at fileName 13:1